Allan Megill

 Fall Semester 2023: I shall be teaching a new class, HIEU 3501, Academic History, Public History, & Other Kinds.
 This class is primarily intended for beginning history majors, but is not limited to that group.
 Students will read, research, and write about the connections and tensions between academic history and non-academic histories, such as public history, memory-oriented and justice-oriented histories, as well as the burgeoning genres of mediatic history, in which past events and situations are re-presented in vivid ways in art installations, films, TV series, video games, and other, still-developing, digital and AI media.
 The first few weeks of the semester will offer an introduction to history as an evidence-based discipline.
 In the rest of the semester students will explore how this aspect of history relates to the various other aspects of our human interest in history -- affective, aesthetic, moral/ethical, and, of course, propagandistic.
 There will be considerable emphasis on students' own reading, researching, and writing/thinking, with well-signposted deadlines along the way.
 I shall also be teaching HIEU 3812: Marx as philosopher and social scientist.
 This class explores the development of Marx's thinking from its roots in his simultaneous engagement, as a young man born in Trier in southwestern Germany, with both the Western philosophical tradition and with the political and social conditions of his own time.

-My Classes Generally: Among my classes, HIEU 3802 (Darwin, Nietzsche, Freud, Heidegger, and others) and HIEU 3812 (Marx) have no particular prerequisites apart from an ability and willingness to work systematically and read attentively, immersing yourself in what is there in the text.
+My Classes Generally (no longer being taught): Among my classes, HIEU 3802 (Darwin, Nietzsche, Freud, Heidegger, and others) and HIEU 3812 (Marx) have no particular prerequisites apart from an ability and willingness to work systematically and read attentively, immersing yourself in what is there in the text.
 It also helps to be able to follow the rules specific to the class, and not assume that the class is like other classes you have taken.
 While the material studied is in a broad sense philosophical, the method followed is historical: the aim is to see how a particular strain of ideas developed over time.

 Various documents describing or otherwise connnected with these, and other, courses that I teach can be found on my academia.edu site: https://virginia.academia.edu/AllanMegill/Teaching-Documents .